shaloo/docs.arcana/docs/concepts/jwt_token_validation.md

 # Verify Arcana JWT Token

-Upon successful authentication, {{config.extra.arcana.sdk_name}} returns a unique JWT token to the app.
-This token is generated upon successful authentication via any of the supported methods of the `AuthProvider`:
+Apps integrating with the {{config.extra.arcana.sdk_name}} receive a unique JWT token.
+This token is generated upon successful user authentication via these `AuthProvider` methods:

-* Plug-and-play login `connect()`
+* Plug-and-play login UI: `connect()`
-* Custom login UI methods such as `loginWithSocial()`, `loginWithLink()` and `loginWithBearer()`
+* Custom login UI:  `loginWithSocial()`, `loginWithLink()`, and `loginWithBearer()`

-The Arcana JWT token is generated with an asymmetric key so the app developers need to use the public key in order to verify the token after a successful user login in the app.
-Use the appropriate public key listed below to verify the token depending upon whether the app is deployed on the Arcana Testnet or Mainnet.
+The {{config.extra.arcana.company_name}} JWT token is generated with an asymmetric key.
+What this means is that after a successful user login, the app developers must use the public key in order to verify the received token.

+Use the appropriate public key listed below to verify the token depending upon whether the app is deployed on the {{config.extra.arcana.company_name}}  Testnet or Mainnet.

 ## Token Verification: Dev